verlok/blog-11ty/content/blog/understand-the-event-loop-the-key-to-responsive-websites-in-2024-part-1/index.md

 So, that means at some point the browser can say "huh, we should update the display for that gif", because at that point it can go around and update the display.

 <figure>
-	{% image "07 - still have time to process rendering tasks.png", "The execution point is going towards the rendering steps", [648, 1296], "648px" %}
+	{% image "07 - still have time to process rendering tasks.png", "The execution point is going towards the rendering steps", [648, 1296], "648px", true %}
 	<figcaption>After the execution of that <code>setTimeout</code> callback, the loop is able to render</figcaption>
 </figure>